Organise Documents in Your Project

 This maintains an audit trail of document changes throughout the project.

-Step 9: Share documents with team
+Step 10: Share documents with team COMING SOON

 Document sharing is controlled by project access.
 Team members with project access can view documents based on their permissions.
 You can also generate document distribution lists from the Companies and People tabs for formal distribution.